Krysiek/CuteDancer/README.md

 ### Included dances

-At the moment the package contains 3 dances:
+At the moment the package contains 4 dances:
 - SAR Dance - default dance from [Super Animal Royale](https://animalroyale.com/) game
 - Coincidance - shoulder shake meme dance
 - Badger badger - simple badger dance
+- Zufolo Impazzito - dance based on [this meme](https://www.reddit.com/r/doodoofard/comments/w6lhnl/dance/)

-All above dance animations were created from scratch by [Krysiek](https://github.com/Krysiek) using [Cascadeur](https://cascadeur.com/).
+All above dance animations were created from scratch by [Krysiek](https://github.com/Krysiek) using [Cascadeur](https://cascadeur.com/) or [Blender](https://www.blender.org/).
 I created them on Taidum model, but they will work on all other avatars.

 ## Download